 The Department also provides assistance to PhD students in the years immediately following the years of guaranteed funding, provided their PhD research is progressing according to plan, through the Doctoral Completion Award offered through the School of Graduate Studies as well as Teaching Assistantships and Course Instructorships and departmental awards.

-- Students in both the MA and PhD programs, and also undergraduates in their final year who intend to enter a master’s program in the following September, are eligible for an Ontario Graduate Scholarship (OGS), whose value in 2022-2023 is $15,000.
+- Students in both the MA and PhD programs, and also undergraduates in their final year who intend to enter a master’s program in the following September, are eligible for an Ontario Graduate Scholarship (OGS), whose value in 2022-2023 is $5,000 per academic session (maximum of three academic sessions).
 Students enrolled in the graduate program, whether Canadian or visa students, can apply.
 All those who intend to apply for entry to the program and who are eligible to do so, especially applicants at either level who are currently enrolled in another Ontario university, are strongly urged to apply.

 - The Canada Graduate Scholarship (Masters), whose value in 2022-2023 is $17,500, may be held only by citizens or permanent residents of Canada.
 They may be held for one year only.
 Students in the first year of a two-year MA program may apply for funding for a second year; and current final-year undergraduates may apply for funding for a one-year MA.

-- The Canada Graduate Scholarship (Doctoral) is a three-year award worth $35,000 a year.
+- The Canada Graduate Scholarship (Doctoral) is a three-year award worth $35,000 per year for 36 months.
 Only students who are eligible for three years of funding are eligible for the CGS-D award.
 Applications are integrated with those for the SSHRC doctoral fellowships.

 - The Social Sciences and Humanities Research Council of Canada (SSHRC) awards doctoral fellowships (whose value in 2022-2023 is $20,000 per year) to deserving candidates.
 Only Canadian citizens and permanent residents of Canada may apply.
 SSHRC Fellowships can be held for a total of four years.